iterative/dvc.org/static/docs/commands-reference/checkout.md

 branch or commit or tag.
 Afterwards, the `dvc checkout` command is required in order to synchronize the data files with the currently checked out DVC-files.

-This command must be executed after `git checkout` since Git does not handle files that are under DVC control.
+This command must be executed after `git checkout` since Git doesn't track files that are under DVC control.
 For convenience a Git hook is available, simply by running `dvc install`, that will automate running `dvc checkout` after `git checkout`.
 See `dvc install` for more information.

 The execution of `dvc checkout` does: